 Our ability to protect our discoveries and technologies affects our ability to compete and to achieve profitability.
 Currently, we rely on a combination of U.S. and foreign patents and patent applications, copyrights, trademarks and trademark applications, confidentiality or non-disclosure agreements, material transfer agreements, licenses, consulting agreements, work-for-hire agreements, and invention assignment agreements to protect our intellectual property rights.
 We also maintain certain company know-how, trade secrets, and technological innovations designed to provide us with a competitive advantage in the marketplace as trade secrets.
-As of March 1, 2023, we own seven issued or allowed U.S. patents, 12 pending U.S. patent applications (four provisional and eight non-provisional), several corresponding foreign counterpart patents and applications, and two PCT applications, and four design patent applications, it is possible that our pending patent applications and any future applications may not result in issued patents.
+As of March 1, 2023, we own seven issued or allowed U.S. patents, 12 pending U.S. patent applications (four provisional and eight non-provisional), several corresponding foreign counterpart patents and applications, and two PCT applications, and four design patent applications, relevant to DMT testing methodology and expression profiles.
+While we intend to pursue additional patent applications, it is possible that our pending patent applications and any future applications may not result in issued patents.
 Even if patents are issued, third parties may independently develop similar or competing technology that avoids our patents.
 Further, we cannot be certain that the steps we have taken will prevent the misappropriation of our trade secrets and other confidential information as well as the misuse of our patents and other intellectual property, particularly in foreign countries where we have not filed for patent protection.